fed/blog-11ty/content/blog/event-streams-explained.md

 ---
 title: Event streams explained
 date: 2019-10-24
-spoiler: An attempt at explaining what an Observable or Event Stream is in the context of functional reactive programming.
+description: An attempt at explaining what an Observable or Event Stream is in the context of functional reactive programming.
-category: frp
+tags: frp
 draft: true
 ---